proverbiallemon/NS-Weekly-Meeting/NS Bi-Weekly Meeting July 5th 2024.md

-# NS Software Services Meeting Agenda - June 14, 2024
+# NS Software Services Meeting Agenda - July 5, 2024

 ## 1. Call to Order
 - The Chair opens the meeting.